lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 mechanism for an originator to securely send keying material to a recipient using the recipient's RSA public key.

-With this type of algorithm, an originator encrypts the keying material using the recipient's public key, and then sends the resulting encrypted keying material to the recipient.
-The recipient decrypts the encrypted keying material using the recipient's private key to recover the keying material.
+With the RSA-KEM Algorithm, an originator encrypts a random integer (z) with the recipient's RSA public key to produce a ciphertext (C), and the originator derives a shared secret (ss) from the random integer (z).
+The originator then sends the ciphertext (C) to the recipient.
+The recipient decrypts the ciphertext (C) using the their private key to recover the random integer (z), and the recipient derives a shared secret (ss) from the random integer(z).
+In this way, originator and recipient obtain the same shared secret (ss).

-## Underlying Components

-The RSA-KEM Algorithm has the following underlying components:

-- KDF, a key-derivation function, which derives key-encryption key of a specified length from a shared secret value;

-- Wrap, a symmetric key-encryption algorithm, which encrypts keying material using key-encryption key that was produced by the KDF.

-The kekLen value denotes the length in bytes of the key-encryption key for the underlying symmetric key-encryption algorithm.

-The length of the keying material MUST be among the lengths supported by the underlying symmetric key-encryption algorithm.
-For example, the AES-Wrap key-encryption algorithm requires the kekLen to be 16, 24, or 32 octets.
-Usage and formatting of the keying material is outside the scope of the RSA-KEM Algorithm.

-Many key-derivation functions support the inclusion of other information in addition to the shared secret value in the input to the function.
+The RSA-KEM Algorithm depends on a key-derivation function (KDF), which is used to derive the shared secret (ss).
+Many key-derivation functions support the inclusion of other information in addition to the shared secret (ss)) in the input to the function; however, no other information is included as an input to the KDF by the RSA-KEM Algorithm.
-Also, with some symmetric key-encryption algorithms, it is possible to associate a label with the keying material.
-Such uses are outside the scope of this document, as they are not directly supported by CMS.

-## Originator's Operations
+## Originator's Operations: RSA-KEM Encapsulate() {#app-alg-encap}

 Let (n,e) be the recipient's RSA public key; see {{RFC8017}} for details.

-Let K be the keying material to be securely transferred from the originator to the recipient.

 Let nLen denote the length in bytes of the modulus n, i.e., the least integer such that 2^(8*nLen) > n.